RibbonCommunications/webrtc-anonymous-android-sdk/tutorials/MobileSDK Anonymous Android User Guide.md

 ### Adding STUN/TURN servers

-SPiDR/Kandy Link provides TURN server support for media relay between two WebRTC endpoints in core version 3.0 and later.
+WebRTC GW provides TURN server support for media relay between two WebRTC endpoints in core version 3.0 and later.
 The ICEServers property in the Configuration class is used to store the ICE servers list; more than one ICEServer can exist in this property.

-#### Adding SPiDR's (Kandy Link) TURN server
+#### Adding WebRTC GW TURN server

-After registration, the Mobile SDK gets default credentials from SPiDR/Kandy Link for the TURN servers and updates the defaultICEUsername and defaultICEPassword configuration properties.
+After registration, the Mobile SDK gets default credentials from WebRTC GW for the TURN servers and updates the defaultICEUsername and defaultICEPassword configuration properties.
 The list of ICEServers and their credentials are added to the PeerConnection when creating a call.

-The following code sample will request TURN server credentials from SPiDR/Kandy Link and update the configuration instance.
+The following code sample will request TURN server credentials from WebRTC GW and update the configuration instance.

-**Note:** If your SPiDR/Kandy Link core version does not have TURN Server support, adding a TURN server without a username and password will cause the registration request to fail.
+**Note:** If your WebRTC GW core version does not have TURN Server support, adding a TURN server without a username and password will cause the registration request to fail.

 ###### Example: Adding STUN/TURN server